 Are Your Items Authentic?

 Yes.
 Everything we sell is authentic.
 We’ve been in business for almost 30 years, and have dealt with many of the brands of watches made in that time.
-We are registered with the Better Business Bureau and the Jewelers Board of Trade.
+We are registered with the Jewelers Board of Trade.
 We inspect every item for authenticity and operation and guarantee the authenticity.
 With well over 100,000 watches sold online and countless watches sold at trade shows across the country, you can feel secure in the knowledge you are buying exactly what we advertise.